dgrouev/SoftUni-DevOps-m1-m2---Ilko/m5/EXAM.md

 9. When promted for password after the last command, enter following credentials.
 [Proof 3.9]:
     * Username: ilia
     * Password: Password1
+10. Back to Gitea Web Interface, we should see our cloned repo, [Proof 3.10]
+11. Click on Settings -> Select Webhooks -> Add Webhook -> Gitea [Proof 3.11]
+12. Add Gitea webhook with target URL http://192.168.99.100:8080/gitea-webhook/post , [Proof 3.12]:
+13.